Reewr/master/README.md

 ./build.sh run
 ```

+**Note**: The current implementation is not optimized for speed, but rather for presentation and displaying of results purposes.
+As such, the engine has been changed slightly to improve visuals.

 The [build.sh](./build.sh) file has several commands that can be useful for development, such as `run` for building the engine followed by starting it, `build` to just build it, `clean` to rebuild it.
 More commands and more information can be found by using `./build.sh -h`

 # Documentation